Yaaku language

-Yaaku (also known as Mukogodo, Mogogodo, Mukoquodo, Siegu, Yaakua, Ndorobo) is an endangered Afroasiatic language spoken in Kenya.
-It is Cushitic, but its position within that family has been unclear.
-Bender 2020 [2008] concluded it was Omo–Tana ('Arboroid').
+Yaaku (also known as Mukogodo, Mogogodo, Mukoquodo, Siegu, Yaakua, Ndorobo) is a moribund Afroasiatic language of the Cushitic branch, spoken in Kenya.
 Speakers are all older adults.

-Bender (2020) adds Yaaku to the Western Omo–Tana languages, while its classification was previously obscure.
+The classification of Yaaku within Cushitic is disputed, though it is usually placed somewhere within East Cushitic.
+It is lexicostatistically distinct, having been influenced by Maasai and perhaps also by an unknown substratum, but it shows closest resemblance with the Arboroid languages.
+Bender (2020) includes it as a member of Arboroid.

 Language situation

 The Yaaku people are former hunter-gatherers and bee-keepers.
 They adopted the pastoralist culture of the Maasai in the first half of the twentieth century, although some still keep bees.
 As a result, the Yaaku almost completely gave up their language for the Maa language of the dominant Maasai tribe (including the Samburu) between 1925 and 1936.
 The variety of Maa they speak is called Mukogodo-Maasai.
 Old Yaaku words are still found in bee-keeping vocabulary, for example: